bclasky1539/noakweather-engineering-pipeline/README.md

 ## What is METAR?

-METAR (Meteorological Terminal Air Report) is a current weather report format used in aviation.
+METAR (Meteorological Aerodrome Report) is a current weather report format used in aviation.
 Typical METAR reports contain information such as location, report issue time, wind, visibility, clouds, weather phenomena, temperature, dewpoint, and atmospheric pressure.

 **Example METAR:**
 ```